 - Relevance to the COMCEC Strategy

-- Compliance with the supported sectoral themes published on the COMCEC Project Funding web-site
+- Compliance with the COMCEC Ministerial Policy Recommendations and Supported Sectoral Themes published on the COMCEC website

 - Promotion of multilateral cooperation among COMCEC member countries